-- Replace <IP address> with the IP address of the server where you installed the TRITON manager. - Access to the Web Security manager is secured with an SSL security certificate issued by Websense, Inc. Because the browser does not recognize Websense, Inc., as a known Certificate Authority (CA), a security warning is displayed.
+- Replace <IP address> with the IP address of the server where you installed the TRITON Manager. - ◆ Access to the TRITON Manager is secured with an SSL security certificate issued by Websense, Inc. Because the browser does not recognize Websense, Inc., as a known Certificate Authority (CA), a security warning is displayed.